Selected poems

 by long beaked birds flying south

-into indigo auroras of spangled night
+into neon auroras of spangled night

 where gunfire teeths and spills over